- Co-Managing Partner

 Amy T. Brantly is a founding partner of Kesselman Brantly Stockinger LLP.
 Ms. Brantly has significant experience in a range of complex litigation cases, including antitrust, fraud, trade secrets, breach of fiduciary duty, trademark litigation, and class actions.
 Before co-founding Kesselman Brantly Stockinger, Ms. Brantly was an attorney at Susman Godfrey LLP, where she worked on some of the biggest antitrust cases in the country as well as numerous class actions.
 Her antitrust experience includes litigating group boycott cases, exclusionary contracting practices, price fixing, and bid-rigging involving numerous markets, including, cosmetics, semiconductors, medical devices, insurance and sports.
 Ms. Brantly has worked on the antitrust side of several cases where both antitrust and patent infringement claims were alleged and she is a contributing editor of the leading treatise in California on antitrust and unfair competition law, specifically editing the chapter on state antitrust law and intellectual property.
 Ms. Brantly has argued cases in both state and federal courts and in arbitration.

-In addition to being acknowledged several times as a “Rising Star” in litigation and a “Top Woman Attorney in Southern California,” Ms. Brantly also was named a Super Lawyer in 2015, 2016, 2017, 2018, 2019 and 2020.
+In addition to being acknowledged several times as a “Rising Star” in litigation and a “Top Woman Attorney in Southern California,” Ms. Brantly also was named a Super Lawyer in 2015 through 2021.
 She was also named one of the “Top Women Lawyers” by the Los Angeles Daily Journal in 2020.
 Ms. Brantly is an active member of the Los Angeles legal community and has served as the President of the Women Lawyers Association of Los Angeles (WLALA) in 2017-2018.
-She was also elected to the Chancery Club of Los Angeles and is a member of the Steering Committee for the LACBA/WLALA Joint Task Force on Retention and Promotion of Women in the Profession.
+She was also elected to the Chancery Club of Los Angeles and has served as a member of the Steering Committee for the LACBA/WLALA Joint Task Force on Retention and Promotion of Women in the Profession.
 Ms. Brantly has served on the WLALA Board of Governors since 2010.

 Ms. Brantly graduated from Fordham University School of Law, where she served as a member of the Fordham Moot Court Board and the Fordham Environmental Law Journal.